automenta/mcr/README.md

 - **Prompt Template Management (CLI)**:
   - List available prompt templates:
     ```bash
-    node mcr-cli.js prompt list
+    mcr prompt list
     ```
   - Show a specific template:
     ```bash
-    node mcr-cli.js prompt show NL_TO_RULES
+    mcr prompt show NL_TO_RULES
     ```
   - Debug/format a template with variables:
     ```bash
-    node mcr-cli.js prompt debug QUERY_TO_PROLOG "{\"question\":\"What is the capital of France?\"}"
+    mcr prompt debug QUERY_TO_PROLOG "{\"question\":\"What is the capital of France?\"}"
     ```

-Many other commands are available for managing ontologies, direct translations, etc. Use the `--help` flag on commands for more details (e.g., `node mcr-cli.js query --help`).
+Many other commands are available for managing ontologies, direct translations, etc. Use the `--help` flag on commands for more details (e.g., `mcr query --help`).

 ## API Reference